SukanyaMore11/Automation-Synthesis_and_Implementation_in_vivado/README.md

 1. Create Virtual Envirnment
 Follow the Below Steps:
-  a. install python in your system
+  a. install python in your system.
   b.
 In terminal : python3 -m venv ~/virtualenv (This is folder name and ~/ allow to create envirnment in home directory)
   c. pip install jupyterlab